 However, BuzzSumo’s Content Analyzer tells a different story, showing a publication date as far back as 2015.

-There are two ways of looking at this:
+There are three ways of looking at this:

 Skyscraper content that tends to work really well includes original research / theories, proprietary data, comprehensive studies and regular reports.

 As marketers, we love data backed content to justify our decisions, so providing this research will likely make your content very popular.

 But I think there’s something key to consider here – creating content for the sake of likes and links can have the adverse effect.
 And when you’re looking to create skyscraper content, it gets even more dangerous, because it’s so easy to get hyper focused on what you want from the end result.

 When you obsess too much over the outcome or creating The Best Content Ever, you begin churning things out to appease the algorithmic overlords or the hive mind that is Twitter.
 You become less intrigued or forget to be excited by your own content.
 And it goes without saying if you’re not excited, then your reader won't be either.